altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/remote-debug/ug-remote-debug-agx5e-premium.md

 ### Run Example

 The instructions from this section present how to run the remote debug example.
-Refer to the [GSRD](https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium/) for more detailed instructions on how to set up the board, serial port, and write the binaries.
+Refer to the HPS Baseline System Example Design for more detailed instructions on how to set up the board, serial port, and write the binaries.

 1\.
 Write the QSPI image `$TOP_FOLDER/ghrd_a5ed065bb32ae6sr0.hps.jic` to flash.